Azareal/Gosora/README.md

 Add a plugin system.

-Revamp the system for serving static files to make it much faster.

 Tweak the CSS to make it responsive.

+Nest the moderation routes to possibly speed routing up a little...?

-Add a forum cache.
+Add a friend system.